Configure a File Transfer agent - AWS Mainframe Modernization

 Important

 Save the Access key and Secret access key displayed on the last page of the access key creation wizard, before choosing Done.
-These keys are used to configure the mainframe agent.
+These keys are used to configure the mainframe agent, and cannot be retrieved later.

 Note